Cockpit Country in Jamaica is the type location for

 Don't hike without a guide!
 (See one group's experience)

 The formation of Cockpit Country started about 12 million years ago with a faulted limestone plateau when Jamaica emerged from the sea.
-The plateau rose to about 600m (2000ft) above sea level, with a tilt of between 5 and 15deg to the NW.
+The plateau rose to about 600m (2000ft) above sea level.
 Erosion of this plateau formed the regular array of round-topped, conical hills and sinks that we know today.

 There are at least two theories as to how cockpit karst forms (see movie).
 The "solution" theory holds that heavy tropical rainfall washing through a fissured limestone plateau over millions of years dissolved and eroded the fissures and washed the debris through the sinkholes eventually out to sea.A recent researcher measured the orientation of the faults in the area and found them to be largely aligned along three primary axes mutually at 120 degrees.